 Funeral services will be held at Young Funeral Home, Louisa, Kentucky, at 11 a.m. on Saturday, February 8, 2020.
 Burial will follow in the Sparks Cemetery.
 Family and friends may visit the family at the funeral home on Friday, February, 7, 2020, from 6 p.m. to 9 p.m.
 In lieu of flowers, the family requests that donations be made to the Lawrence County Public Library.

-To plant a tree in memory of Dorothy Faye Sparks, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Dorothy Faye Sparks, please visit our floral store.

 Lawrence County Public Library

 102 West Main Street, Louisa KY 41230